real-jame/rbxpack/README.md

 - Compresses the RBXL to .rbxl.bz2 (for Novetus) and .rbxl.gz (for ORRH)
 - Compresses the generated assets folder to a .zip for distribution

-[^orrhclients] This uses ORRH's syntax:
-- `CLIENT`: Only enables for CLIENT.
-For example, 2012L.
-- `!CLIENT`: Disables for CLIENT.
-For example, !2012L.
-- `*`: Enable for all clients.

-[^orrhclientsdir] rbxpack is trying to get to the `content` directory of the client.
-ORRH stores its actual clients in subfolders of the Clients directory: `./data/clients/CLIENT/Player`, unlike Novetus. rbxpack will detect this, so just set the clients dir to ORRH's general clients directory and it will be fine.
+[^orrhclientsdir]: rbxpack is trying to get to the `content` directory of the client.
+ORRH stores its actual clients in subfolders of the Clients directory: `./data/clients/CLIENT/Player`, unlike Novetus. rbxpack will detect this, so use ORRH's general clients directory and don't worry.